Tauranga Moana Waitangi Day Dawn Service 2021

 The Tauranga dawn service was originally initiated by Māori elders and members of the Tauranga Moana District Māori Council in the late 1970s.
 Tangata whenua, local authorities and community organisations carry on the tradition, recognising Te Tiriti o Waitangi as a significant part of Tauranga’s historical heritage.

-Tauranga City Council is proud to support and coordinate the celebration of Waitangi Day and is glad to work, as part of the organising committee, alongside the Whareroa Marae Committee, Ngai Tukairangi, Māori Wardens, Te Kohinga Network, Western Bay of Plenty District Council, Bay of Plenty Regional Council and the Tauranga Church Community.
+Tauranga City Council works, as part of the organising committee, alongside the Whareroa Marae Committee, Ngai Tukairangi, Māori Wardens, Te Kohinga Network, Western Bay of Plenty District Council, Bay of Plenty Regional Council and the Tauranga Church Community.

 The organising committee receives funding from the Ministry of Culture and Heritage, Bay of Plenty Regional Council, Western Bay of Plenty District Council and Tauranga City Council to support the service.

 Road closures will be in place on Saturday, 6 February from 5am until 9am on Marine Parade from Grace Avenue to Pacific Avenue.

 Parking will be available for mobility card holders, kaumatua and kuia and other dignitaries on Marine Parade, within the road closure area.
 Please access the area via Pacific Avenue before 6.30am.
 The area will be locked from 6.30am until the end of the service at 8.30am.

 If COVID-19 alert levels change, we will adjust our event plans accordingly and advise the community.
 All attendees should use the COVID tracer QR code posters that will be available on the event marquee.

 Other things to do on and around Waitangi Day